nalgeon/tryxinyminutes/try/ripgrep/index.md

 ## Useful options

-ripgrep supports a number of additional search and output-mode="html" output options you may find handy.
+ripgrep supports a number of additional search and output options you may find handy.

 [Ignore case](#ignore-case) ·
 [Inverse matching](#inverse-matching) ·